Signs of recovery seen blunting opposition to UBS pay

 Last year, over a third of shareholders rejected the bank’s pay plans and only the thinnest of majorities approved the performance of the board and management.

-This time round, opposition is likely to be more muted after first-quarter results signalled UBS’s plans to scale back its investment bank and focus on private banking are paying off.
+This time round, opposition is likely to be more muted after first-quarter results signaled UBS’s plans to scale back its investment bank and focus on private banking are paying off.

 Shareholder advisory group ISS has also recommended backing UBS’s pay plan.